( / )

 How to Plant

-Dig a hole and tuck your plant in so it is even with the soil.
-Now give your plant a good wish, a few solid pats to compress the soil around it, and a long drink of water.
+Dig a hole twice the size of the root ball.
+Fill a little bit of the loose dirt back into the hole and tuck your plant in so the base of the stem is even with the top of the hole.
+Now fill in the rest of the soil around the roots, give the soft ground around the base of your new plant friend a few solid pats to compress the soil onto the roots, and a long, gentle drink of water.

 Where to Plant

-Find a place that gets a decent amount of sun, and space plants about 3" apart.
+Find a place that gets a decent amount of sun, in well draining soil.

 When to Plant